oscarlaaaa/oscarlaaaa/README.md

 * My hobbies are board games, leetcode, badminton, and being a cool guy 😎

 #### What I'm currently working on
+* My internship at Speedline Solutions 🍕
+* Badminton Analytics Dashboard
 * Learning Golang
-* Badminton Analytics Dashboard
 * Insider Websocket Game
-* My internship at Speedline Solutions 🍕

 #### Check out some of my projects 📖
+* [Badminton Analytics Dashboard](http://analytics.badminton-api.com): A dashboard that queries the Badminton Singles API to pull up player match history, player head-to-head records, and analyze % chance of victory against another player.
-* [Badminton Singles API](https://badminton-api.com): A webscraper + API that scrapes TournamentSoftware for singles matches, and stores it to be easily queried through URL parameters.
+* [Badminton Singles API](https://api.badminton-api.com): A webscraper + API that scrapes TournamentSoftware for singles matches, and stores it to be easily queried through URL parameters.
 * [ScoutNinja!](https://scoutninja.herokuapp.com): A scavenger game inspired by Geoguesser where players can create scavenger games on google maps, and send them to friends to play.

 #### Feel free to reach out to me @: